Chat with us, powered by LiveChat What Is EVA Foam? EVA & PVC Foam Fabrication | Polymershapes

 What Is PVC Foam?

 At Polymershapes, we offer a variety of PVC foam fabrication services.
 This material is especially popular for exhibitions and retail displays, but we get orders for many other types of applications as well.
+Whether you need PVC or EVA material for your project, our experts are here to help you identify the ideal material and fabrication process for your product applications.

 Benefits of PVC Foam